-Broadly speaking, the option agreement specifies the terms on which a sale and purchase of a deceased business owner's share in the business can take place.
+Broadly speaking, the option agreement specifies the terms on which a sale and purchase of a critically ill business owner's interest in the business can take place.

-The overall effect of a business succession arrangement is to ensure that the deceased's spouse or other dependants can receive cash in exchange for the deceased's share in the business.
-The business can, as a result, remain wholly owned by the surviving business owners.
+The overall effect of a business succession agreement operating on critical illness is that a critically ill business owner can receive cash in exchange for their interest in the business.
+The business can, as a result, remain wholly owned by the continuing business owners.